-Sous vide your steak ahead of time to a guaranteed medium rare to make these simple Beef Crostini with Horseradish Aioli appetizers.
+Sous vide your steak ahead of time to a guaranteed medium-rare to make these simple appetizers of steak crostini with horseradish aioli.
 Elegant and delish!

 - Use leftover roast beef/steak or buy it at the store.

 - Buy prepared creamy horseradish sauce – or buy a ready-made aioli with the flavors you like.

 - Use a plain cracker like melba toast instead of making crostini.

 - Purchase frozen mini Yorkshire puddings to use as the base instead of crostini, Assemble baked Yorkshires just before serving.

 - Because the beef will be sliced very thin, you can skip the extra browning step for the sous vide steak.

 You can make both the steak and aioli well ahead of time.
 I suggest assembling the steak appetizers on the crostini not more than about 45 minutes before serving time.